 - Prudential Global Balanced Portfolio

 - Old Mutual SA Money Market Portfolio

 PLEASE NOTE: The Investment Performance Summary is updated monthly and uploaded to the OMEGS website approximately 3 weeks after month-end.
-Quarterly fact sheets are updated every 3 months, obtained from the Old Mutual SuperFund website approximately 6 weeks after quarter-end.
+Fact sheets are updated as they become available and as a result the period reflected on the website may differ per portfolio.